 For the overseas operations too, the Bank has a well-defined borrowing program.
 The US dollar is the base currency for the overseas branches of the Bank, apart from the branches where the currency is not freely convertible.
 In order to maximise the borrowings at reasonable cost, liquidity in different markets and currencies is targeted.
 The wholesale borrowings are in the form of bond issuances, syndicated loans from banks, money market borrowings, inter-bank bilateral loans and deposits, including structured deposits.
-The Bank also raises refinance from banks against the buyer's credit and other forms of trade assets.
+The Bank also raises refinance from banks against the eligible trade assets.
 The loans that meet the criteria of the Export Credit Agencies are refinanced as per the agreements entered with these agencies.
-Apart from the above the Bank is also focused on increasing the share of retail deposit liabilities at overseas branches, in accordance with the regulatory framework at the host countries.
+Apart from the above, the Bank also mobilises deposit liabilities at overseas branches, in accordance with the regulatory framework at the host countries.